djjudas21/photodb-perl/SCHEMA.md

 | longitude   | decimal(9,6) | Longitude of the location |

 ## MANUFACTURER

+Table to catalog manufacturers of equipment and consumables

 | COLUMN_NAME     | COLUMN_TYPE | COLUMN_COMMENT                               |
 |-----------------|-------------|----------------------------------------------|